Strategy Consultant | Tech writer at http://ThePourquoiPas.com | AI writer of the Year | http://my.bio/adrienbook

 Though Voice may be the next big platform, I would not discard Ear so easily (Voilà, in view a humble Vaudevilian…).
 Smart headphones could soon act as daily advisers for all questions, hopefully without being prompted (ever wished you could remember that guy’s name?).

-Thinking about such a tech practically: ears are close to the mouth, can multitask, work in your sleep and are more open to fashionable accessories than the mouth or the eyes
+Thinking about such a tech practically: ears are close to the mouth, can multitask, work in your sleep and are more open to fashionable accessories than the mouth or the eyes.
+And that’s without getting into the whole translation thing.

 At this rate, it won’t be long before Amazon can send ads for coughing syrup when it hears you cough.